 UK Government is phasing out tax credits and replacing them with Universal Credit.
 HMRC continue to introduce this new benefit in stages and in selected areas during the roll out.

 CLAIM TAX CREDITS: Use this guide to find out how to claim tax credits until you qualify to claim Universal Credit.

-As a rule the claim form will take up to 2 weeks to arrive.
+As a general rule, the claim form will take up to two (2) weeks to arrive.

 The claim form is not for informing the Tax Credit Office about changes that affect your tax credits.
 Singles can apply for tax credits as well as a couple for a 'joint claim'.